Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Protocol

-It is also worth noting that while we carry out steps~\ref{list:firstSyndromeStep} through~\ref{list:lastSyndromeStep}, the hub qubit remains idle.
-During this period, the experimentalist is free to include the hub qubit within one of the code subsets provided it is once again isolated before proceeding to step~\ref{list:readout}.
-Indeed, if we are satisfied with the partition $\mathcal{Q}_1$ containing only a single qubit, taking this liberty gives us the smallest realisations of our protocol.
-In particular, if we take $\mathcal{Q}_1 = \mathcal{Q}_\text{h}$ throughout steps~\ref{list:firstSyndromeStep}, \ref{list:USyndrome} and~\ref{list:lastSyndromeStep}, we can perform an example of the doubled protocol using only four qubits in a Paul trap and six qubits in a Penning trap.
+Note that while we carry out steps~\ref{list:firstSyndromeStep} through~\ref{list:lastSyndromeStep}, the communication qubit remains idle.
+During this period, we are free to include the communication qubit within one of the code subsets provided it is once again isolated before proceeding to step~\ref{list:readout}.

-In the final steps we read quantum information out from the code, where in the following steps we suppose that information is stored on code 1.
-However, the steps are easily adapted if information is stored on code 2.
+In the final steps we read out information from the code, where in the following steps we suppose that information is stored in code 1.
+However, the steps are easily adapted if information is stored in code 2.
+The ``Readout'' steps in Fig.~\ref{fig:protocol} are as follows.

-\begin{enumerate} \item Initialise the hub qubit to $\ket{+_x}$ and pump the qubits $\mathcal{Q}_2$ onto an eigenstate of the Pauli-Z operator. \item Apply $U$. \item Measure the qubits of $\mathcal{Q}_1$ in the Pauli-X basis and record to majority outcome to teleport logical information back to the hub and learn the appropriate Pauli correction. \end{enumerate} With the logical information moved back to the hub qubit, we are free to extract this quantum information via single-qubit operations.
+\begin{enumerate} \item Initialise the communication qubit to $\ket{+_y}$. \item Apply $U$. \item Measure the qubits of $\mathcal{Q}_1$ in the $X$ basis to teleport logical information back to the communication qubit, determining the appropriate Pauli correction via a majority vote of the measurement outcomes. \end{enumerate} With the logical information moved back to the communication qubit, we are free to extract this quantum information via single-qubit operations.